1. Home

 The Community Pharmacist as the Face of Care

-Patients visit their community pharmacies more times a year than they do their physicians.
-Here, medication therapy management (MTM) can play a role in the optimization of the patient’s medications and quality of life by allowing the pharmacist to review the patient’s medication record and identify any interventions and/or refer to a physician if necessary.
+Patients visit their community pharmacies more often a year than they do their physicians.
+Medication therapy management (MTM) can help optimize the patient’s medications and quality of life by allowing the pharmacist to review the patient’s medication record, identify any interventions, and/or refer to a physician if necessary.

 Patients visit their community pharmacies more times in a year than they do their physicians.